anniezhang2288/python-git/README.md

 # PyGit - Minimal Python Git Implementation

 PyGit is a minimal implementation of Git in Python, capable of basic Git operations like committing and pushing to GitHub.
-This project is inspired by the story shared by Ben Hoyt, which can be read [here](http://benhoyt.com/writings/pygit/).

 ## Features